masakhane-io/masakhane-damara/README.md

-# masakhane-damara
+# masakhane-khoekhoegowab
-Our collection of corpora for damara language
+Our collection of corpora for Khoekhoegowab language